deliteser112/eclipse-platform-releng-buildtools/docs/architecture.md

 *   `Registrar` -- These hold information about client registrars.
 *   `RegistrarContact` -- Registrars have contacts just as domains do.
 These are stored in a special RegistrarContact entity.
-*   `RegistrarCredit` and `RegistrarCreditBalance` -- These entities implement the concept of registrar "credits" which are pools of credit that would apply to charges owed by the registrar.
-Note, however, that Nomulus currently has no support for actually incorporating credits into billing output, and these entities may be removed at any time.
 *   `Registry` -- These hold information about the TLDs supported by the Registry system.
 *   `RegistryCursor` -- These entities are the predecessor to the Cursor